Bach in you & me

 How do their music help our musicality growing?

-The dancing forms demand our lively sense of rhytm, the polifony is a beautiful practice for both hands to be independent, the plenty of running notes force us to learn to phrase every motief, every musical sentence musically.
+The dancing forms demand our lively sense of rhytm, the polifony is a beautiful practice for both hands to be independent, the plenty of running sixteenth notes demand us to develop our sense of phrasing.

 Others would mention 'technique' too, yet technique is not specific.

 Technique is actually everything about how we do music.
-How to listen, how to study, how to practice; how to use our body, arms and fingers to make music; how to read the musical blueprints/music sheets; how to start, to continue playing and, how to end a piece while sharing the music in public, etc.
+How to listen, how to study, how to practice; how to use our body, arms and fingers to make music; how to read the musical blueprints/music sheets; how to play for ourselves/ for others; etc.

 If this is all technique, yes, the music of Bach and his contemporaries is good for our 'technique'.